schitresh/system-design/design_concepts/3_components/1_components.md

     - Any excess requests are held in a bucket until the next time period

 ## Monitoring System
-- Collects, analyzes and reports metrics and performane related data
+- Collects, analyzes and reports metrics and performance related data
 - Helps to monitor if the desired service levels are being met
 - Types
   - Network: routers, switches, servers